Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_slides.md

     - Create snapshots before testing, copy VMs etc.
 - Infrastructure consolidation
     - Run many VMs on single host
-- Seperate services from each other (security?!)
+- Separate services from each other (for security)
 - Reproducible software environment for running and developing software

 ---